I am the Sword, deadly against all weapons.

 You can purchase an English translated copy of Vadi’s treatise below.

-Learning Italian long sword
+Learning Italian long sword fighting

 The most direct way to learn is by reading Fiore’s manuscripts.
 If you do not speak medieval Italian or Latin you will need to read a translation.
-There are also authors who have provided additional instruction based on their interpretations of the source manuscript which are helpful for understanding as the source manuscripts themselves have limited text instruction so understanding the original intent and context can sometimes be difficult.
+There are also authors who have provided additional instruction in their own books based on their interpretations of the source manuscript which are helpful for understanding as the source manuscripts themselves have limited text instruction so understanding the original intent and context can sometimes be difficult.
 Some helpful books are listed below.

 For more biographical information about the masters studied by Italian long sword fencers, see the following Wiktenauer page links: